- Children's Dental Policy

 - The Pew Charitable Trusts

-Jane Koppelman is Director, Research for the Children’s Dental Campaign, supporting Pew’s efforts to grow the dental workforce, increase access to care, and expand community water fluoridation around the country.
+Jane Koppelman is research director for children’s dental policy, supporting Pew’s efforts to grow the dental workforce, increase access to care, and expand community water fluoridation around the country.

 As lead on the campaign’s research agenda as well as day-to-day operations, Koppelman oversees staff, and manages the project’s portfolio of advocacy and analysis on Medicaid and other federal programs, state policy, and emerging strategies to improve children’s dental health.